kmatysova2/katacoda-scenarios/data_quality/step7.md

 Ideally, we split the ITEM column into three different columns.
 One column that has the item description, one that has the amount and one that has the metric of the amount.<br>
 We need a custom function for that.
 This function uses [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to separate the three components.<br>
-Again, don't forget to click "Enter" in the terminal.<br>
+Again, don't forget to press Enter in the terminal to define it.<br>
 ```
 def split_item(item_string):
     word_list = item_string.split(" ")